dougeby/IntuneDocs/InTuneDocs/EndUser/you-see-errors-while-trying-to-enroll-your-device-in-intune-ios.md

 ---
 # required metadata

-title: You see errors while trying to enroll your iOS device in Intune | Microsoft Intune
+title: You see errors while trying to enroll your iOS device in Intune | Microsoft Docs
 description:
 keywords:
 author: barlanmsftms.author: barlan